tuupola/hagl/CODING_STANDARDS.md

 shall be success, and non-zero shall be the failure code.

 ## Variables and Macros

-* Do not use typedefs for structures.
-This makes it impossible for applications to use pointers to those structures opaquely.

-* typedef may be used for non-structure types, where it is beneficial to hide or alias the underlying type used (e.g. ```os_time_t```.)
-Indicate typedefs by applying the ```_t``` marker to them.

 * Place all function-local variable definitions at the top of the function body, before any statements.